starryxoxo/treeajmgar/src/site/notes/Get a chance for a FREE load!.md

 • The location of the spinner's hand can change.<br>
 • There will be no charges for the free load.<br>
 • Buy any load/data packs first to receive your chances.<br>
 • You can only participate once for a FREE LOAD per phase.
-You're eligible for ₱X OFF afterwards.
+You're eligible for ₱X OFF afterwards.<br>
+• Winning "No Spins" will remove all remaining spins.
 </details>
 <br>